spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/7-batch/2-sftp-to-jdbc.md

 </dependency>
 ```

-If you are running on Kubernetes use the mariadb driver instead of H2:
+If you run on Kubernetes, use the mariadb driver instead of H2:

 ```xml
 <dependency>